 The ophthalmology residency training program at the Wake Forest University School of Medicine is a busy, high-volume clinical program known for its "hands on" approach and excellent preparation for the "real world".
 The program is a three-year residency, with three residents at each level, based primarily at Wake Forest University Baptist Medical Center in Winston Salem, with one third of the clinical training taking place at the Veterans Administration hospital in Salisbury, North Carolina.
 With a total resident cadre of nine, the WFU residency is among the smaller programs.
 However, it remains highly competitive for the best resident applicants for a number of reasons: the high full-time faculty to resident ratio, the location of faculty and residents together in a state-of-the-art facility, a busy medical and surgical resident experience, and the commitment of the faculty to resident education.
 About two-thirds of our graduates have gone on to pursue fellowship training at the most prestigious institutions in the nation.

-Most of the training takes place at the Wake Forest University Eye Center, a modern facility located in the Janeway Tower in the heart of the hospital complex.
-The Wake Forest University Eye Center is a 28,000 square foot modern facility in which the outpatient activities of the department of ophthalmology are conducted.
+Most of the training takes place at the Wake Forest University Eye Center located in the Janeway Tower in the heart of the hospital complex.
+The Wake Forest University Eye Center is a 28,000 square foot facility in which the outpatient activities of the department of ophthalmology are conducted.
 The eye center includes examination lanes used by both residents and faculty, and facilities for diagnostic procedures such as fluorescein angiography, OCT, automated perimetery, A-scan and B-scan ultrasonography, electrophysiological studies, and state-of-the art photographic equipment.
 Minor procedure rooms and therapeutic lasers (including an Allegretto Wavelight laser for LASIK) are also located on site.
 The Eye Center also includes the North Carolina Clinical Research Division, comprising about 1,000 square feet of dedicated clinical trial research space.
 With attending and resident clinics within the same facility, there is easy access to faculty by the residents.
 Interaction with other services, multiple disciplinary patients, and hospital consultations are facilitated by the strategic location of the Eye Center.
 An academic area in the Eye Center houses the faculty offices and the main conference room.
 The conference room contains a continually updated ophthalmology library, a convenient outpost of the exhaustive resources of the Coy C. Carpenter Medical Library also located on campus.
-Other on-site library resources include computers for use of internet, literature searches, and our educational CD-ROM library, and closed circuit television from the hospital operating suites.
 The conference room is also equipped for video, slide, and computer-based presentations and is the focal point of resident didactic instruction.